 - Acting as sole counsel in an LCIA arbitration in the technology sector

 - Acting in an LCIA arbitration between CIS parties (with Marcus Staff and instructed by Carter Perry Bailey LLP)

-- Acting for a US financial institution in a US$1billion claim against a UK bank (with Stephen Cogley QC, Turlough Stone and Matthew Watson and instructed by Gateley Plc)
+- Acting for a US financial institution in a USD 1 billion claim against a UK bank (with Stephen Cogley QC, Turlough Stone and Matthew Watson and instructed by Gateley Plc)

 - Acting for a prominent international businessman in a potential claim between parties to a joint venture (with Edward Cumming QC and instructed by RPC)